 Chemical and Biological weapons are two other types of ‘Weapons of Mass Destruction’.
-Both are banned internationally.
-Thanks to the prohibitions, both weapon types are rarely used today.
+Both are banned internationally and thanks to the prohibitions, both weapon types are rarely used today.
 The Chemical Weapons Convention is now adhered to by over 98% of nation states.

 What are Chemical Weapons?

 A chemical weapon is any toxic chemical that can cause death, injury, incapacitation, and sensory irritation, deployed via a delivery system, such as an artillery shell, rocket, or ballistic missile.
-Chemical weapons are considered weapons of mass destruction and their use in armed conflict is a violation of international law.
+Chemical weapons are considered weapons of mass destruction and their use in armed conflict is a violation of international law: definition by Arms Control Today.

 Primary forms of chemical weapons include nerve agents, blister agents, choking agents, and blood agents.
-These agents are categorized based on how they affect the human body.
+These agents are categorised based on how they affect the human body.

 Access the CWC Treaty text here.